Policy

 • Employees who will be designated as Class C Operators must complete training prior to being assigned responsibility for spill and release response.

-Retraining is required for UST Operators every two years and within 60 days of the issuance of a Notice of Violation from the OSFM.
+Retraining is required for UST Operators every four years and within 60 days of the issuance of a Notice of Violation from the OSFM.

 EHS will maintain the following training records: